Radio Emission from Broad Absorption Line Quasars: Discussion

 \section{Discussion}

 Where does the radio emission come from?
-The sample was selected to show AGN-driven winds extending from $\approx$ 10\,pc up to 100\,kpc based on the spectroscopic diagnostics of the blueshifted UV absorption lines.
+The sample was selected to show AGN-driven winds extending from $\sim$ 0.1\,pc up to $\sim$ 70\,kpc based on the spectroscopic diagnostics of the blueshifted UV absorption lines.
 Do these outflows produce the observed radio emission through an interaction with the surrounding gas in the host galaxy?

-The radio spectral slope is steep in five of the nine detected objects (Figure~\ref{slope}), indicating optically thin synchrotron emission which may come from an outflow.
+The radio spectral slope $\alpha_{5.5-9.0}$ is steep ($< -0.5$) in five of the nine detected objects (Figure~\ref{slope}), indicating optically thin synchrotron emission which may come from an outflow.
 Three objects, J0831+0354, J1135+1615, and J1329+5405, have a high $L/L_{\rm Edd}$ ($\gtrsim$ 0.5), suggesting a radiation-pressure-driven wind \citep{Laor2019}.
-The other two objects, J0242+0049 and J1209+1036, have a low $L/L_{\rm Edd}$ ($\lesssim$ 0.1), which may suggest that the wind is not radiation pressure driven (e.g., magnetically driven) or the radio emission is not associated with a wind (e.g., a low-power jet or star formation).
+The other two objects, J0242+0049 and J1209+1036, have a lower $L/L_{\rm Edd}$ ($\lesssim$ 0.1), which may suggest that the wind is not radiation pressure driven (e.g., magnetically driven) or the radio emission is not associated with a wind (e.g., a low-power jet or star formation).

 Interestingly, J1209+1036 is the only object exhibiting an extended component C2 with a separation of $\sim$ 12\,kpc from the core component C1.
-This distance is a factor of $\sim$ 20 larger than the outflow size of $\sim$ 0.5\,kpc predicted by the UV spectroscopic measurement (Table~\ref{result}).
+This distance is a factor of $\sim$ 20 larger than the outflow size of $\sim$ 0.5\,kpc predicted by the UV spectroscopic measurement (Table~\ref{sample}).
 The radio emission is thus not likely to be produced by the same outflow.
+The object is the only RQ BALQ in our sample detected by the FIRST with $F_{\rm peak}$ = 1.91~mJy and $F_{\rm total}$ = 2.35~mJy at 1.4\,GHz.
+The resolution of the FIRST (5\arcsec) is about 10 times lower than that of the VLA A configuration (0.3\arcsec).
+The spectral slope at 1.4--5.5\,GHz is flatter than $-0.80$, which is calculated using the $F_{\rm peak}$ at 1.4\,GHz and $F_{\rm total}$ of the two components at 5.5\,GHz.
+The 1.4--5.5\,GHz spectral slope and the 5.5\,GHz to 1.4\,GHz flux ratio ($\sim$ 0.3) indicate the presence of extended emission dominated on larger scales ($\sim$ a few kpc) and at lower frequencies ($\sim$ 1\,GHz).

+The radio spectral slope $\alpha_{5.5-9.0}$ is flat ($> -0.5$) or inverted ($> 0$) in the other four of the nine detected objects (Figure~\ref{slope}).
+If the emission is intrinsically optically thick, we can estimate the physical size of the radio synchrotron source via \citep[][Equation (22) there]{Laor2008}

+where $R_{\rm RS}$ is the radius of the radio source in pc, $\nu_{\rm peak}$ is the turnover frequency in GHz, $L_{30}$ is the radio luminosity density at the turnover frequency in 10$^{30}$\,erg\,s$^{-1}$\,Hz$^{-1}$, and $L_{46}$ is the bolometric luminosity in 10$^{46}$\,erg\,s$^{-1}$.
+The derived radio source sizes of $\sim$ 0.1--0.2\,pc imply that the rest-frame 9\,GHz emission comes from a compact region on the accretion disk and the inner BLR scales, possibly originating from the accretion disk corona.